dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q02.md

 # BEGIN SOLUTION

-The centroids found will be the same as before.

-The inertia will be twice as much as before, $2I$.
+Bubbles 1 and 3: "The centroids found will be the same as before" and "The inertia will be twice as much as before, $2I$."

 # END SOLUTION